 To get your printer working again, try the following fixes:

 - Lose packaging or protective strips

 When you’re about to install a new toner cartridge, there are orange protective strips and plastic clips that are there to make sure the cartridge isn’t damaged whilst being transported.
-Each of these clips and protective strip across the drum must be removed before installing your new toner, otherwise they will prevent your printer from printing.
+Each of these clips and a protective strip across the drum must be removed before installing your new toner, otherwise, they will prevent your printer from printing.

 Clips are easy to spot and stick out like a sore thumb.
 The protective strip is on the side of the toner and has an orange ring that must be pulled to remove the strip.
-It may also look like a piece of cellophane like it does in the image below.
+It may also look like a piece of cellophane as it does in the image below.